Sciatic Nerve Treatment Bellevue

-The pain of sciatica is generally worsened with any posture or condition that compresses the nerve.
-Sitting on a chair or lifting weights can worsen the pain.
+The pain of sciatica is generally worsened with postures or actions that compresses the lower back nerves such as sitting on a chair or lifting weights.

-When sciatica is severe, one may even have loss of bladder or bowel control.
-This is an acute emergency often known as cauda equina syndrome.
-These individuals need emergency care in a hospital setting.
-At this stage the vertebral column has completely compressed the nerve and one needs to get urgent relief with some type of surgery.
+When nerve compression is most severe, one may have loss of bladder or bowel control.
+This is often known as Cauda Equina Syndrome and should be considered as an acute emergency requiring immediate hospital attention.
+At this stage the vertebral column may have compressed the nerve and surgical intervention may be required.